awsdocs/aws-kms-developer-guide/doc_source/key-state.md

 ## Key state table<a name="key-state-table"></a>

-The following table shows how the key state of a customer master key \(CMK\) affects AWS KMS operations\.
+The following table shows how the key state of a KMS key affects AWS KMS operations\.

 The descriptions of the numbered footnotes \(\[*n*\]\) are at the end of this topic\.